Ericsson/secure_coding_one_stop_shop_for_python/CWE-664/CWE-410/README.md

 * Limiting the total amount of worker threads that are re-used in a pool
 * Protecting the input queue from being overloaded by providing optional time-out functions
 * Handling of failures that occur in a thread without impacting the re-usability of threads [Brownlee 2022]
-* Non-Compliant Code Example (Thread-Per-Message)
-* The noncompliant01.py code example demonstrates the Thread-Per-Message design pattern.
-Each request sent to MessageAPI results in a creation of a new thread.

 ## Non-Compliant Code Example (Thread-Per-Message)